jupl/btc-angular/README.md

 One-line commands are provided for convenience as well for those that want to start running things as quickly as possible by installing depedencies automatically.
 Use `npm start` to download non-development packages and run the `server:prod` task.
 Use `npm test` to download all packages and run the `test:all` task.

 Prerender is not enabled by default.
-- To enable Prerender edit `server/index.js`.
+- To enable/disable Prerender see tasks `add:prerender`/`rem:prerender`.
+- By default it is configured to use a local Prerender server that is set up.
-- To modify Prerender server see `prerender/server.js`.
+- To modify the local Prerender server see `server/prerender/server.js`.
-- To modify Prerender middleware see `prerender/index.js`.
+- To modify Prerender middleware see `server/prerender/index.js`.
 - For more information visit their [website](https://prerender.io/).